JohnKelly-T/odin-sign-up-form/README.md

 # odin-sign-up-form

-Project for The Odin Project ot demonstrate skills on form creation
+A simple sign up form project to demonstrate form creation from basic styling to styling pseudo-classes of input elements